Mindera/Alicerce/README.md

 ## License

-Alicerce is Copyright (c) 2016 - 2018 Mindera and is available under the MIT License.
+Alicerce is Copyright (c) 2016 - present Mindera and is available under the MIT License.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 ## About